Nitrous Oxide

 What is nitrous oxide?

-Commonly known as 'laughing gas' nitrous oxide is a colourless non-flammable gas that is generally used for sedation and pain relief.
+Commonly known as 'laughing gas' nitrous oxide is a colourless non-flammable gas that is used in food catering and for sedation and pain relief in clinical settings.

 It is also sometimes referred to as an inhalant or a volatile substance.